Day Trip from Venice to Padua

 Tickets can be purchased from vending machines and at many authorized points such as tobacco shops.
 A single ride costs 1.30 €uros, however, keep in mind that if you buy your ticket from the driver, you’ll have to pay 2.50 €uros.
 There is also a day pass for 3.60 €uros.

-A travel planner offered by the local company Busitalia Veneto is a great tool to plan your rides.
+A travel planner offered by the local company Busitalia Veneto is a great tool for planning your rides.
 It is available on their website.
 Alternatively, Google maps is a valid alternative – just type in your position and your destination and it shows you the best connection.

 The best way to explore Padua is probably by bicycle, obviously.
 You can easily use the wonderful E-bikes by downloading the free Ridemovi app from the App Store or Google Play.